ssfsx17/sky-islands/readable.md

   - Power Peck - 10 energy - Barehanded attack that ignores Physical
     Armor.
 The damage is set to be of the same element as the Birdhorse’s specialization.

+### Heresy Dragon

+Heresy Dragons started out as bioweapons from an ancient age.
+All surviving Heresy Dragons have long since shaken off their programming, and now work for anyone who demonstrates kindness towards Island creatures.
+They are angered by any mistreatment of animals, especially Imperial practices, and constantly regain 1 Energy per status phase while angry.
+They are large enough to be ridden and still fly.
+According to the Islands, the Heresy Dragons know things that even the Islands do not, but they can only interface with ancient technology that predates the devastation of the continents, so they take their secrets to their graves.

+  - Animal
+  - Maximum Health = 20 + (Power Level \* 2)
+  - Maximum Energy = 20 + (Power Level \* 2)
+  - Physical Accuracy = 10 + Power Level
+      - Barehanded = 10 + (Power Level \* 2)
+  - Physical Evasion = 20 + (Power Level \* 2)
+      - Unarmored = 20 + (Power Level \* 3)
+  - Physical Power = 10 + Power Level
+      - Barehanded = 10 + (Power Level \* 1.5)
+  - Physical Armor = 15 + (Power Level \* 1.5)
+  - Magical Accuracy = 20 + (Power Level \* 2)
+  - Magical Evasion = 10 + Power Level
+  - Magical Power = 20 + (Power Level \* 2)
+  - Magical Armor = 10 + Power Level
+  - Gear:
+      - Barehanded
+      - Unarmored (natural armor is already factored into Physical Armor stat)
+  - Flying IV
+  - Homing Lasers - 10 energy - Ranged magical technique with halved
+    Magical Power but doubled Magical Accuracy.
+This technique has 2 lasers, plus one laser for every 10th Power Level.
+For example, at Power Level 25, this technique has 4 lasers.
+Each laser can be aimed at a different target, or the same target, or any mixture.
+If lasers are combined to aim at one target, then they become a single laser with more Magical Power.
+  - Berserk Lasers - 60 energy - Magical technique that targets all
+    enemies in the current battle.
+This includes large-scale battles with thousands of combatants on each side.
+Uses magical stats and is opposed by magical stats.

 ### Salt Mouse